 Avoid arriving on the weekend to keep overtime costs down.
 Remain on the boat until you have received official clearance to leave.

-There are four offices to visit; Health Department (Sanidad Maritima), National Port Authority (civilian), Port Captain (Navy) and Immigration.
-A customs check is not required for pleasure yachts.
+There are four offices to visit; Health Department (Sanidad Maritima), National Port Authority (civilian), Port Captain (Navy), Immigration. and Customs (although this is not supposed to be required for pleasure yachts).

 Shore passes will be issued, however a proper visa should be requested if intending to travel inland.

 On clearing out, Port Authority, Port Captain and Immigration must be visited.
 There will be a charge for the exit Zarpe.